Philippine scripts

-Ancient Philippine scripts are various writing systems that developed and flourished in the Philippines around 300 BC.
-These scripts are related to other Southeast Asian systems of writing that developed from South Indian Brahmi scripts used in Asoka Inscriptions and Pallava Grantha, a type of writing used in the writing of palm leaf books called Grantha script during the ascendancy of the Pallava dynasty about the 5th century, and Arabic scripts that have been used in South East Asian countries.
+Indigenous Philippine scripts are various writing systems that developed and flourished in the Philippines around 300 BC.
+These scripts are related to other Southeast Asian writing system that developed from South Indian Brahmi scripts.
+These were used in Asoka Inscriptions and Pallava Grantha, a type of writing used in the writing of palm leaf books called Grantha script around the ascendancy of the Pallava dynasty about the 5th century, and Arabic scripts that have been used in Southeast Asian countries.

-In the 21st century, some cultural organizations proposed calling these scripts as "suyat".
+In the 21st century, some cultural organizations have proposed the collective name of suyat for Philippine scripts.

 Historical Philippine Indic scripts

 Kawi

 The Kawi script originated in Java and was used across much of Maritime Southeast Asia.
 It is hypothesized to be an ancestor of Baybayin.

 The presence of Kawi script in the Philippines is evidenced in the Laguna Copperplate Inscription, the earliest known written document found in the Philippines.
 It is a legal document with the inscribed date of Shaka era 822, corresponding to April 21, 900 CE.
 It was written in the Kawi script in a variety of Old Malay containing numerous loanwords from Sanskrit and a few non-Malay vocabulary elements whose origin is ambiguous between Kawi and Old Tagalog.
 A second example of Kawi script can be seen on the Butuan Ivory Seal, found in the 1970s and dated between the 9th and 12th centuries.
 It is an ancient seal made of ivory that was found in an archaeological site in Butuan.
 The seal is inscribed with the word Butwan in stylized Kawi.
 Declared as a National Cultural Treasure, the Butuan Ivory Seal is now housed at the National Museum of the Philippines.